ramblin-dev/django-andablog/docs/index.rst

 .. role:: strike
     :class: strike

 These features are `right out <https://www.youtube.com/watch?feature=player_detailpage&v=xOrgLj9lOwk#t=108>`_.
-If you are looking for one of them, :strike:`consult your doctor,` andablog may not be right for you.
+If you are looking for one of them, andablog may not be right for you.

 * A User model.
 Andablog uses the settings.auth_user_model relation string for the author.
 * Author Profile pages.
 These can be implemented by the site and linked to by andablog.